 What are Animated videos?

-Animated videos are a tried and true approach to increase conversions and sales.
-Adding video to a landing page, according to Invisia, can boost conversions by 80 percent.
+Animated videos are a tried and true approach to increasing conversions and sales.
+Adding video to a landing page, according to Invisia, can boost conversions by 80 per cent.

 Is that even possible?
 It is, without a doubt!

-Indeed, it might be difficult to figure out how to use video in the most effective way possible.
-But one of the most pressing concerns that everyone in the market is facing is the length of the video.
+Indeed, it might be difficult to figure out how to use video most effectively.
+But one of the most pressing concerns everyone in the market faces is the video's length

 Well!
-To help you out with this, I have created this guide to determining the ideal length of an explainer video.
+To help you with this, I have created this guide to determine the ideal length of an explainer video.

 What is the best Explainer Video Length?

 There are various factors to consider while determining the optimal length for your video.
-The length you choose will be determined by the product, service, or brand you're promoting, as well as the audience you're trying to reach.
-It will also be determined by your marketing objectives.
+The length you choose will be determined by the product, service, or brand you're promoting and the audience you're trying to reach.
+Your marketing objectives will also determine it.

-The goal is to keep your audience engaged while also ensuring that they understand all of the important information.
+The goal is to keep your audience engaged while ensuring they understand all the important information.

-Of course, you want all of your viewers to see your call to action at the end of the video.
+Of course, you want your viewers to see your call to action at the end of the video.
 So, how long should it be?
 Take a look at the following:

 It's no secret that, with so much data available online, people's attention spans are shortening.

 Because 5% of viewers will stop viewing videos after one minute, and 60% will stop watching after two minutes.
-With this in mind, it's critical to realize how important it is to keep your audience's attention.
+With this in mind, it's critical to realize how important keeping your audience's attention is.
 If you don't, they'll most likely turn off.

-If you aim to get your message through quickly, a shorter video may be preferable.
-This is especially true if your goal is just to raise brand recognition or increase social media shares.
+A shorter video may be preferable to get your message through quickly.
+This is especially true if you aim to raise brand recognition or increase social media shares.

-Many experts believe that the opening few seconds of a video are all that matters.
+Many experts believe that the opening few seconds of a video is all that matters.

 Because short videos have a higher retention rate, they perform better in terms of SEO and engagement.

-The shorter a video is, the more likely it is that viewers will watch it all the way through — which is the same as saying that fewer people will leave in the middle.
+The shorter a video is, the more likely viewers will watch it all the way through — which is the same as saying that fewer people will leave in the middle.

 Short videos are ideal for developing shareable content that can be shared on social media.
 Short videos are ideal for demonstrating an easy-to-understand product or service.